dspinellis/Kerberos/README.md

 the *pbio*(4) 8255 parallel peripheral interface basic I/O driver,
 with an interface such as the Advantech PCL-724 Digital I/O Card.
-It was later modified to run on a *Raspberry Pi* with the *Wiring Pi* API.
+It was later modified to run on a *Raspberry Pi* with the *Wiring Pi* API, then with *pigpio*, and later ported to Python.
-In both cases a custom-built PCB interfaces the alarm system to passive infrared (PIR), magnetic, and other sensors as well as to actuators, such as sirens.
+In all cases a custom-built PCB interfaces the alarm system to passive infrared (PIR), magnetic, and other sensors as well as to actuators, such as sirens.